Latest Safe (SAFE) News Update

 TLDR

-Safe's roadmap focuses on enterprise adoption and ecosystem integrations.
+Safe’s roadmap focuses on enterprise adoption, token utility, and financial sustainability.

 Deep Dive